jitsi/jitsi-meet/doc/quick-install.md

 ## Basic Jitsi Meet install

+### Decide the domain of your server and set up DNS

+Decide what domain your server will use.
+For example, meet.example.org.

+Set a DNS A record for that domain, using:
+- your server's public IP address, if it has its own public IP; or
+- the public IP address of your router, if your server has a private (RFC1918) IP address (e.g. 192.168.1.2) and connects through your router via Network Address Translation (NAT).

 ### Set up the Fully Qualified Domain Name (FQDN) (optional)

-If the machine used to host the Jitsi Meet instance has a FQDN (for example `meet.example.org`) already set up in DNS, `/etc/hostname` must contain this FQDN; if this is not the case yet, [change the hostname](https://wiki.debian.org/HowTo/ChangeHostname).
+If the machine used to host the Jitsi Meet instance has a FQDN (for example `meet.example.org`) already set up in DNS (perhaps because you have followed the step above), `/etc/hostname` must contain this FQDN; if this is not the case yet, [change the hostname](https://wiki.debian.org/HowTo/ChangeHostname).

 Then add the same FQDN in the `/etc/hosts` file, associating it with the loopback address: